CDC: Strong evidence in-person schooling can be done safely

 “We know that most clusters in the school setting have occurred when there are breaches in mask wearing,” Dr. Rochelle Walensky, the CDC’s director, said in a call with reporters.

-Although the guidance says vaccinating teachers should not be seen as a condition to reopen, Walensky said it can provide “an additional layer of protection.”

-The guidance was issued as President Joe Biden faces increasing pressure to deliver on his promise to get the majority of schools back to in-person teaching by the end of his first 100 days in office.
-The White House said this week that a national strategy would be guided by science.
+The guidance was issued as President Joe Biden faces increasing pressure to deliver on his promise to get the majority of K-8 schools back to in-person teaching by the end of his first 100 days in office.
+He acknowledged that the goal was ambitious, but added, “It is also a goal we can meet if we follow the science.”

+Biden said schools will need more money to meet the CDC’s standards and called on Congress to pass his COVID-19 package quickly to get $130 billion in aid to schools.

+“We have sacrificed so much in the last year,” Biden said in a statement.
+“But science tells us that if we support our children, educators and communities with the resources they need, we can get kids back to school safely in more parts of the country sooner.”

 There’s wide agreement that learning in the classroom is more effective and that students can face isolation and learning setbacks at home.
 But teachers unions in some areas say schools have failed to make buildings safe enough to return.